 Choosing a Wheelchair Accessible Vehicle

 Yes.
 We provide free no obligation home demonstrations nationwide.
-Our Sales Team have unrivalled experience at advising customers on the right vehicle for their individual circumstances.
+Our specialist advisors have unrivalled experience at advising customers on the right vehicle for their individual circumstances.
 We do not give a pushy sell, just friendly and professional advice.

 No. Due to the volume of vehicles we buy each year, we receive fleet discounts from the manufacturers we work with which means we can offer you a better price selling the vehicle and the conversion together.

-We do not have a showroom facility but viewing can be arranged by appointment of our demonstrator fleet of New vehicles, or our range of Used vehicles, at our Widnes location.
+We do not have a showroom facility as we instead bring the vehicles to you.
+Viewing at our Widnes or Batley location can be arranged by appointment only.
 Please call 01924 442386 to make an appointment.

 Paying for your Wheelchair Accessible Vehicle